If you are looking to play in an esports tournament in the UK but don’t know where to start, then some of these events could be for you.

 Expect a variety of community cups and bigger esports tournaments at future events.

-The National University Esports League (NUEL) holds events in LoL, CSGO, Overwatch, Hearthstone and Rocket League, exclusively for univerity students, with a year-long season culminating in a live final.
+The National University Esports League (NUEL) holds events in the likes of LoL, CSGO, Overwatch, Rainbow Six Siege and more, exclusively for university students, with a year-long season culminating in a live final.

 The NUEL also has a tournament format that promotes fun and fair games, taking players skill levels into account so that anyone can find their feet.